7 Max for Live Devices Worth Buying in 2026

 Stranular by Kentaro

-Stranular is a streaming granular processor, and it stands out in a crowded field of granular tools for one reason: it's exceptionally intuitive.
-The main interface supports click-and-drag for all parameters, which means you can sculpt sounds in real time without memorizing a modular-style routing system.
-It can generate over a hundred simultaneous grains, which gives it enough density to create convincing textural beds from almost any input source.
+Stranular is an incredibly intuitive granular processor.
+The main interface supports click-and-drag for all parameters, which means you can sculpt sounds in real time without fiddling with a modular-style routing system.
+It can generate over a hundred simultaneous grains, which gives it enough density to create convincing textural beds from any input source.

-The pitch envelope is a standout feature; it allows ±24 semitones of modulation per grain, which means you can take a simple sine wave and turn it into something that resembles a pitched percussion hit.
-The freeze feature transitions cleanly without introducing clipping.
-All parameters are modulatable, including the freeze switch itself, so it integrates naturally with Ableton's LFO and automation workflows.
+The pitch envelope allows ±24 semitones of modulation per grain, which means you can take a simple sine wave and turn it into something that resembles a pitched percussion hit.
+All parameters are modulatable, including the freeze switch itself, so it integrates naturally with Ableton's LFO and automation.
 The package also includes Stranular-ext01, a companion device for attack-triggered granular scanning that syncs grain playback to your session BPM.
-If granular processing is part of your sound design or texture work, this is the cleanest M4L implementation available.

 Price: $70 · kentaro.tools